pmqs/zipdetails/README.md

 - Encrypted Central Directory

-    When pkzip _strong encryption_ is enabled in a zip file this program can still parse most of the metadata in the zip file.
-The exception is when the Central Directory of a zip file is also encrypted.
-This program cannot parse any metadata from an encrypted Central Directory.
+    When pkzip _Strong Encryption_ is enabled in a zip file this program can still parse most of the metadata in the zip file.
+The exception is when the `Central Directory` of a zip file is also encrypted.
+This program cannot parse any metadata from an encrypted `Central Directory`.

 - Corrupt Zip files